SamuelMasters/play-store/README.md

 - [Devsheet.com](https://devsheet.com/code-snippet/allow-or-limit-a-view-to-superuser-only-django/) helped me understand how to limit a view to a superuser only.
 - [Richard Ash's solution](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1633769555244600?thread_ts=1633696310.225500&cid=C7HS3U3AP) resolved an issue I was having with toasts in this project.
 - [Ordinary Coders](https://ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend) provided a useful tutorial which helped me to create a contact form.
-- [Twilio.com](https://www.twilio.com/blog/build-email-newsletter-django-twilio-sendgrid) helped provide information on how one might approach implementing an email newsletter.
+- [Twilio.com](https://www.twilio.com/blog/build-email-newsletter-django-twilio-sendgrid) was used in the project to handle the sending of emails for order confirmations, newsletter signups and new user email validation.
+Additionally, information provided by Twilio helped provide insights on how one might configure an email newsletter.
+- [Termly](https://termly.io/) was used to generate a returns policy that was then used on the product detail pages.

 ##### Back to [top](#table-of-contents)